Harry and Meghan say they won't cooperate with UK tabloids

 In January, they announced they planned to quit as senior royals, seek financial independence and move to North America.
 The split became official at the end of March, and the couple are currently in California, where Meghan was raised.

-The duchess is suing the Daily Mail’s publisher, Associated Newspapers, over a 2018 article that included portions of a letter she had written to her father.
-A hearing in the case is due to be held later this week in a London court.
+The duchess is suing the Daily Mail’s publisher, Associated Newspapers, for invasion of privacy over a 2018 article that included portions of a letter she had written to her father.
+A hearing in the case is due to be held Friday in a London court.

+Murray, of the Society of Editors, criticized the couple's move on Monday and said it set a bad example.

+“By appearing to dictate which media they will work with and which they will ignore they, no doubt unintentionally, give succour to the rich and powerful everywhere to use their example as an excuse to attack the media when it suits them," he said.